Step 1: Open Coddo

 The

-Before chatting with Claude Code, create aCLAUDE.md file to give it context about your project.
-Use the built-in editor or create it manually.
+Before chatting with your agent, create aCLAUDE.md (Claude Code) or AGENTS.md (Codex) file to give it context about your project.
+Use the built-in editor or create it manually — Coddo can also generate both with AI from your codebase.

 Key things to include: